 Assessment of diabetes

-- Alcohol Intake: Presence of excessive alcohol intake may cause increase in premiums.
+- Alcohol intake: Presence of excessive alcohol intake may cause an increase in premiums.

 - Control: Control of glucose levels will be assessed.

 - Medical complications: Underwriter will assess any medical complications occurring in conjunction.
 For example, high blood pressure occurring with diabetes would be treated as a serious condition.

 Obesity can be linked to a range of medical conditions including cardiovascular disease, high blood pressure, certain cancers and type 2 diabetes.